SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 >
 > In a long press, you will also note that the LED indicators change to show the current value of the start and end position.
 Once you've let go of the long press, the LED indicators reset back to the parameters overall current value.

-> **Note 2:** the existing master FX section is disabled in the automation editor and can only be accessed if you go back to the Automation Overview, Clip View, or open the keyboard screen.
+> **Note 2:** the existing master FX section is disabled in the automation editor and can only be accessed if you go back to the Automation Overview, Arranger View, Clip View, or open the keyboard screen.
 When you turn either of Mod Encoders (Gold Knobs) it will display the parameter value between 0 and 128 on the screen of the current parameter being edited (not the parameter selected in the master FX section).

 > **Note 3:** If the parameter selected is not currently automated, turning the Mod Encoders (Gold Knobs) will increase the value of every step in the automation grid in unison (e.g. same value for all steps).